The Sermon on the Mount Few Want to Hear

 The letter of the law and the intention of the heart

-The legislation of the Torah explicitly takes a firm stand that no member of the commonwealth of Israel should ever commit idolatry, murder, adultery, and other forms of sexual immoralities, and enforced severe penalties.
+The legislation of the Torah explicitly takes a firm stand that no member of the commonwealth of Israel should ever commit idolatry, murder, adultery, and other forms of sexual immoralities, by enforcing severe penalties.
 See Deu 22:22-24.

-Yeshua’s emphasis on coveting as action is reflected in His Sermon on the Mount.
-In it the Messiah goes on to give six interpretations of the laws in the Torah by saying, “You heard what was said in the Torah.
-Moreover I say to you”.
+Yeshua’s emphasis on coveting as an action is reflected in His Sermon on the Mount.
+In it the Messiah goes on to give six interpretations of the laws in the Torah by using the pattern, “You heard what was said in the Torah.
+Moreover, I say to you”.

 The hardness of the heart is the focal point of Yeshua in the Sermon on the Mount.

 Such a coveting of the heart leads to lust in the heart, active planning, and action in which the coveting becomes a sin.
 It is the coveting of the heart that Yeshua forbids in His Sermon, which is also forbidden in the Torah: “Do not covet your neighbor’s wife and anything the belongs to him”.